 Meat Free Week: eat well to be well

-It’s Meat Free Week – an opportunity to go meat-free for seven days and start thinking about how much meat you eat, as well as the impact eating too much meat can have.
+It’s Meat Free Week.
+It’s an opportunity to go meat-free for seven days and start thinking about how much meat you eat, as well as the impact eating too much meat can have.

-Meat Free Week is not about trying to make meat-lovers shift to a totally vegetarian or vegan diet – it’s all about raising awareness.
+Meat Free Week is not about trying to make meat-lovers shift to a totally vegetarian or vegan diet.
+It’s all about raising awareness.
 Going meat-free for seven straight days is a great way to really stop and think about the amount of meat you and your family normally eat in an average week.
-It’a also a chance to start making more informed dietary decisions if you’re eating more than the recommended intake of meat.
+It’s also a chance to start making more informed dietary decisions if you’re eating more than the recommended intake of meat.

-The latest statistics from the Australian Bureau of Agricultural and Resource Economics found that the average Aussie now eats 27.9kg of pork per year, more than double the 11.7kg we ate in 1975.
+The latest statistics from the Australian Bureau of Agricultural and Resource Economics found the average Aussie now eats 27.9kg of pork per year.
+That’s more than double the 11.7kg we ate in 1975.
 In addition, Aussies eat around 27.9kg of beef per person, per year.

-Studies from by the World Cancer Research Fund show bowel cancer risk increases by 17 percent for every 100g of red meat eaten per day, and by 18 percent per 50g of processed meat eaten per day.
+Studies by the World Cancer Research Fund show bowel cancer risk increases by 17 percent for every 100g of red meat eaten per day; by 18 percent per 50g of processed meat eaten per day.
 On average, Australians consume 565 grams of red meat per week.

-If you choose to eat meat during the other 51 weeks of the year, research recommends limiting the amount to 500g per week and to limit or cut out processed meats like bacon.
+If you choose to eat meat during the other 51 weeks of the year, research recommends limiting it to 500g per week.
+You should also limit or cut out processed meats like bacon.